reefland/ansible-motd-zfs-smartd/docs/smartmon-node-exporter.md

 A Textfile collector script simply generates a text file of metrics in a format which Prometheus Node Exporter can consume.

 * Node Exporter installation is outside the scope of this process
-  * The Node Exporter needs to have the Textfile collector enabled via a command line parameter:
+  * The Node Exporter needs to have the Textfile collector enabled via a command-line parameter:

     ```text
     --collector.textfile.directory=/var/lib/node_exporter/textfile_collector